hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_data_export_rule.html.markdown

 The `destination_metadata` block supports the following attributes:

-* `eventhub_name` - (Optional) The name of the EventHub that is defined for the Log Analytics Data Export Rule.
+* `eventhub_name` - (Optional) The name of the Event Hub that is used to send data from all tables in the rule to a specific Event Hub.

--> **Note:** If `eventhub_name` isn't specified, a separate Event Hub is created for each table.
-If `eventhub_name` is specified, it would export all tables to this specific Event Hub.
+-> **Note:** If `eventhub_name` isn't specified, an Event Hub is created for each table in the specified Event Hub Namespace.

 ## Attributes Reference